Cee Lo's Magic Moment

-Cee Lo's Magic Moment is the first Christmas studio album and overall fourth studio album released by American recording artist Cee Lo Green on October 29, 2012, in the United Kingdom.
+Cee Lo's Magic Moment is the first Christmas studio album and overall fourth studio album released by American singer Cee Lo Green on October 29, 2012, in the United Kingdom.
 It was released to the US on October 30 by Elektra Records.
 Green's versions of "Mary, Did You Know?" and "What Christmas Means to Me" peaked at numbers 22 and 23 on the December 22, 2012 R&B Songs chart in the United States.
-The album has sold 181,000 copies in the United States in 2012.
+The album sold 181,000 copies in the United States in 2012.
 It is Cee Lo Green's first solo album to not contain a Parental Advisory label.

 Background

-The album features a variety of Green's interpretations of classic Christmas and seasonal songs.
+The album features Green's interpretations of classic Christmas and seasonal songs.
 The album features collaborations with Rod Stewart, Christina Aguilera, Straight No Chaser, Trombone Shorty and The Muppets.
 Stewart and The Muppets joined Green for a performance of the festive set at the Planet Hollywood Resort and Casino in Las Vegas on October 10, 2012.
 The special was filmed and premiered on Warner Music Group's YouTube channel on November 26.

 A music video was produced for "All I Need Is Love", which featured Cee-Lo, the Muppets and Craig Robinson, as well as Muppet performers Steve Whitmire, Eric Jacobson, Dave Goelz, Bill Barretta, David Rudman, Matt Vogel, and Peter Linz.